Bailey’s Original Irish Cream – Famous Recipes

 1. Place foil on broiler pan – fold up edges to create a rim and spray with cooking spray.

-3. Sprinkle with kosher salt and pepper
+3. Sprinkle with kosher salt and pepper to taste.

-4. Sprinkle with the grated lime peel
+4. Sprinkle with the lime zest.

-5. Spread the thin sliced garlic cloves across the entire length of fish
+5. Spread the thin sliced garlic cloves across the entire length of fish.

-6. Mix the parsley, rosemary, and grated or minced garlic, spread across the top of the fish
+6. Mix the parsley, rosemary, and grated or minced garlic, spread across the top of the fish.

-7. Layer the thinly sliced lime across the parsley mix
+7. Layer the thinly sliced lime across the parsley mix.

 8. Drizzle 1 tablespoon of Olive Oil on top of that

-10. Let the fish sit while oven heats up
+9. Let the fish sit while oven heats up

 Moxy’s Braised Beef Short Ribs